May Writing Prompts: Are you looking for a creative list of writing prompts and

 that pertain to each month's themes, holidays, and events.

-Thank you for visiting my May Writing Prompts page.
-I hope that you have
+Thank you for visiting my May writing prompts page.

 Please be sure to check out the other pages on Unique